Skip to content

 Government Funding for Bathroom Accessibility Improvements

-There are many programs that offer government funding for bathroom accessibility improvements.
+Many programs offer government funding for bathroom accessibility improvements.
 These come from federal, state, and local sources.

 HUD Home Repair and Accessibility Programs